 - Maintenance of Ministry Grants – These small grants are given to assist parishes which are struggling to meet the day-to-day working expenses of their stipendiary clergy.
 They are usually for no more than £1,000 per annum.

 - St Agnes Fund – grants of up to £150 for people in dire need (i.e. for food, clothing, and essential household items).
 Grants are paid via the diocesan BACS system directly to parish accounts.
 There is no application form; applications are only accepted from a parish for someone living within the boundary of that parish.
-To request a grant, please send an email with the person’s name, amount requested and brief details of what the grant is for to Sue Heil.
+To request a grant, please send an email with the person’s name, amount requested and brief details of what the grant is for to Lesley Riley.

 - Personal Grants for Clergy – clergy wishing to claim a grant to help with their personal circumstances should contact their Archdeacon.

-Open 4 Funding is an external funding search facility which is free for parishes to use.
+Open 4 Community is an external funding search facility which is free for parishes to use.
 It is an excellent tool and we would encourage all parishes to register and use it on a regular basis to get maximum benefit for your parish.

 Financial support for clergy and their families

 The comprehensive Clergy Grants booklet details grants for clergy and their families, including: